gustavozeferino-zz/NetworkApp/README.md

 * Clustering tab
   * Add asthetics of clustering plot
+  * Add option to sort clustering measures based on value

 * Other features
   * Plot that compares centrality measure against clustering measure with median values of both